-Grid-style layouts came into the spotlight when Pinterest grew popular.
-They became a hot favorite in the UX community for displaying photography portfolios, thumbnails of products on eCommerce sites, and article snippets on blogs.
-While they are primarily used to display text and image content, there’s a fair share of products that have adopted these plugins to build data-driven dashboards.
-Here are two examples – Geckoboard, and Freeboard – which use the grid-style or modular layout:
+When Pinterest became popular, grid-style layouts came to the fore.
+They quickly became a UX community favorite for displaying photography portfolios, product thumbnails on eCommerce sites, and article snippets on blogs.
+While they are primarily used to display text and image content, a number of products have used these plugins to create data-driven dashboards.
+Here are two examples of grid-style or modular layouts, Geckoboard and Freeboard:

 (Related Read: 5 Dashboard Design Trends to watch out for)